anish749/anish749.github.io/_pages/landing.md

   - image_path: /assets/images/landing/code-review.jpg
     alt: "Code / System Design review"
     title: "Get Review and Feedback"
     excerpt: "Reviews and feedback help you develop your systems better.
 Be it about contributing code or designing large scale systems, constructive feedback helps us all grow.
-Lets chat about your architecture or the awesome code that you just wrote"
+Lets chat about your architecture or the awesome code that you just wrote."
     url: "/code-review-help/"
     btn_class: "btn--primary"
     btn_label: "Learn more"